 Goalkeeper is one of the most difficult positions to play in handball.
 The goalkeeper may act as a field player when outside of their semi-circular goalkeeper perimeter zone, but they may not carry the ball over this line.

 Left and right backs hold very similar roles on the handball court.
-They are situated in between the left or right wingers and the center players while on the attack.
-In defense, the left and right backs drop in to become left half and right half, respectively.
+They are situated between the left or right wingers and the center players while on the attack.
+In defense, the left and right backs drop in to defend the left half and right half, respectively.
 The exact spots these players occupy on the court can change based on the defensive formation and specific types of defense.

 Left and right backs have to be some of the most physical players on the team.
 The left and right backs need to be able to jump over defenders to get shots off because they occupy spaces that are usually more clogged on the court.
 These players are ideally taller and are strong enough to get long-range shots off.

 The center back also effectively runs the defense.
 Common defensive formations that the center back might arrange their team into are the 6-0 (or “flat” defense), where every player is on the same level, and the 5-1 defense, where one of the center defenders plays just in front of the other.

 The left and right wingers, like left and right backs, hold very similar roles in offensive and defensive play.
-The wingers are typically faster players because they have to get up and down the court quicker.
+The wingers are typically faster players because they have to get up and down the court quickly.

 Left wingers are usually right-handed because they need to be able to get accurate shots off from the left side of the court, and it is easier to do so from an inside angle.
 Using this same logic, it is also more advantageous for right wingers to be left-handed.